JRomIV/cyclistic-case-study/README.md

 #### Popular Stations Map
-The map below show the geographic distribution of the most popular stations for casual riders.
-These stations are emphasized in lime green to distinguish them from less frequently used locations.
+The map below shows the geographic distribution of the most popular stations for casual riders.
+These stations are highlighted in lime green to distinguish them from less frequently used locations.

 ![memberhip_weekly_ride_count](assets/pop_stations_map.png)
 <details>